MESAHub/mesa/star/test_suite/gyre_in_mesa_wd/README.rst

 gyre_in_mesa_wd
 ***************

-.. tags:: star, gyre, asteroseismology, g-mode, nonradial-pulsation, white-dwarf
+.. tags:: star, gyre, asteroseismology, g-mode, nonradial-pulsation, white-dwarf, carbon-oxygen-white-dwarf

 This test case checks the implementation of GYRE in MESA for a cooling 0.85 Msun white dwarf model.